 SPRINGFIELD, Mo., Sept.
-9, 2015 — U.S. News & World Report has once again ranked Drury among the Midwest’s top schools for both quality and value in its “Best Colleges 2016” publication, released today.
+13, 2016 — U.S. News & World Report has once again ranked Drury among the Midwest’s top universities in its “Best Colleges 2017” publication, released today.

 Drury is ranked No. 11 in the Midwest on the U.S. News “Best Regional Universities” list.
-Drury earned outstanding marks for its ability to deliver personalized attention to students, thanks to a high percentage of classes with 20 or fewer students (69 percent) and a student-to-faculty ratio of 10 to 1.
-Drury’s graduation rate and alumni giving rate were also highlights.
+Drury earned outstanding marks for its ability to deliver personalized attention to students, thanks to a high percentage of classes with 20 or fewer students (70 percent) and a student-to-faculty ratio of 10 to 1.
+Drury’s graduation and retention rates were also highlights.

 (Please note: U.S. News creates separate lists for regional universities and regional colleges in some categories.)